vitordeoliveira/blog/blogpost/how_use_axum_askama_htmx.md

 	    (StatusCode::OK, Html(home.render().unwrap()))
 	}
 ```
-Now lets add a new route to axum, to do this you just need to append a new route in your Router.
+Now let's add a new route to Axum, to do this you just need to append a new route in your Router.
 Axum works in a layer structure.

-> The goal of this post is not teach the technologies, just teach HOW setup then in Rust, but is nice to give a little glance.
-I will make more in depth posts about then individually.
+> The goal of this post is not to teach the technologies, just to teach HOW setup then in Rust, but is nice to give a little glance.
+I will make more in-depth posts about them individually.

 > [How Axum works, and what it can do?]()
 ```rust